fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> I have a question that I hope you can answer.
+When would be the right time to start learning another programming language?
+To put it briefly, I worked at a music streaming company as a content editor but as the time passed I began learning SQL on and outside the job to make good use of our data.
+After a while I found myself obsessively researching programming languages on and off and began learning python and shell scripting.
+Luck has it that whatever led me down this path is taking me from a degreeless/jobless guy to a data analyst.
+As I become working with python intuitively I do want to eventually move towards something less content-driven and to be honest the landscape continues to confuse me.
+On one hand I'm very interested in Rust, Clojure and Go but I have little interest in frontend development in JS or backend languages like PHP that are in high demand.
+On top of all that I do not have time to waste anymore.
+Sorry for the long rant, hope this made any sense.

 > Any opinions on swagger, and how you would make room for it in a node app?

 > Merry christmas Fredrik!
 How true is that "Front-end is as hard as Back-end" or even...
 "Front-end is harder than Back-end" ?
 Because the more I learn about back-end the bigger and complex that field seems to be, whereas front-end looks like something you can teach anyone if half a year, I've always seen it as the creative side of programming.
 I by no means belittle anyone, let me make that absolutely clear, it's just honest pure curiosity :)